OpenNuvoton/NuLink2_ICP_Library/readme.md

 ![](NuLink2_ICPLib.PNG)

-there are two sample projects
+there are four sample projects
 - ICPLibDemo: NuMicro-M (use ICP.lib)
+- M0A21_ICPLibDemo: M0A21 RESET pin can be configured as gpio, Lib is independent from ICPLibDemo (use M0A21_ICPLib.lib)
+- M030G_ICPLibDemo: M030G share RESET pin with ICE_CLK, Lib is independent from ICPLibDemo (use M030G_ICPLib.lib)
 - ICP51LibDemo: 8051 (use ICP51.lib)

 schematic: refer to ICEDAT,ICECLK,ICERST pins